gschmutz/iot-vehicle-tracking-demo/README.md

 EMIT CHANGES;
 ```

-This table uses the vehicleId as the primary key (due to the GROUP BY) and materializes all values as the latest one from the aggregation.
+This table uses the `vehicleId` as the primary key (due to the GROUP BY) and materialises all values as the latest one from the aggregation.

 ``` sql
 DESCRIBE vehicle_tracking_refined_t;